m-a-h-e/m-a-h-e.github.io/neural_network.md

 >Neural networks are made of connected layers of [Artificial Neurons](artificial_neuron.md).

-These layers of neurons are coupled by weighted connections which are adjusted during the learning process in a way to minimize the prediction error of the network normally using some sort of error gradient backpropagation.
+These layers of neurons are coupled by weighted connections which are adjusted during the learning process in a way to minimize the prediction error of the network, using error gradient [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation).
+This optimization method has been published in 1986 by [Geoffrey Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) et. al.

 A good way to build neural networks is to define the following basic building blocks which make it easy to assemble neural networks of different structure and arbitrary complexity: